mssfoobar/docs/docs/40_modules/95_ptmgr/Getting Started/1_prerequisite.md

   - [IAMS-Keycloak](https://mssfoobar.github.io/docs/docs/modules/iams/quick_start/deploy_iams_keycloak)
   - [IAMS-AAS](https://mssfoobar.github.io/docs/docs/modules/iams/quick_start/deploy_iams_aas)

-# UNH Dependencies
+# PTMGR Dependencies

-UNH is tightly coupled with AOH-IAMS to resolve the recipient contact information such as Email & FCM token by keycloak user id.
-Please make sure that you have the necessary resources created in AOH-IAMS before proceeding with UNH.
+PTMGR is tightly coupled with AOH-IAMS to store FCM token in IAMS user profile.

-Necessary resources needed for UNH
+Necessary resources needed for PTMGR
-- keycloak client for UNH to call IAMS-AAS API
+- keycloak client for PTMGR to call IAMS-AAS API
-- keycloak user with Email and FCM token attributes
+- keycloak user with FCM token attributes

 :::important
 It is essential to have a fully functional IAMS installed before starting with UNH.
 To learn more about IAMS, please refer to [IAMS docs](https://mssfoobar.github.io/docs/docs/modules/iams/introduction).
 :::

-## Keycloak client for UNH to call IAMS-AAS API
+## Keycloak client for PTMGR to call IAMS-AAS API

 After deploying AOH-IAMS in your Kubernetes cluster, you can access its admin console to create a new client.